 Note: Keep in mind that although numbered, these resources are in no way a hierarchy.
 The information in them is often similar, though some are more exhaustive than others.
-I recommend reading as many of them as you can, to get an overall sense of how SEO is discussed and understood.
+I recommend reading as many of them as you can, to get an overall sense of how SEO is discussed, understood and practiced.

 1. How Search Works – Google created this visual story that makes it really easy to understand how search, crawling and indexing work.
 It gives important cues on how Google extracts information from their index in order to provide you with results they think will be most relevant for the queries you enter.